palewire/django-calaccess-raw-data/docs/models.rst

 Database tables
 ===============

-A crosswalk between the tables published by California's Secretary of State and the models in this Django application.
+The 76 tab-delimited database exports published by California's Secretary of State and loaded by this Django application.

 Campaign
 -------